Recovery Playbook: Back to Downtown & Main Street

 Private Realm: Activating Excess Office Spaces

-In small towns and on main streets, some companies may either not require workers go back into the office at all OR provide an option for a flexible schedule, requiring a need for more flexible office space along main street.
-Similarly to big cities, providing that local clearing house that can serve as both an easy place to list excess office space while also pairing those individuals and small companies who are looking can be a major benefit to the local economy.
-It supports local workers and can help support a community’s small businesses economy by having more customers in the area at different hours of the day.
+In small towns and on main streets, some companies may either not require workers to go back into the office at all OR provide an option for a flexible schedule, requiring a need for more flexible office space along Main Street.
+Similarly to big cities, providing a local clearing house that can serve as both an easy place to list excess office space while also pairing those individuals and small companies who are looking can be a major benefit to the local economy.
+It supports local workers and can help support a community’s small business economy by having more customers in the area at different hours of the day.
 It also supports the long-term stability of the region, potentially concentrating enough workers in one place that a small cluster of companies could be encouraged to open up shop there.

 Private Realm: Activating Vacant Retail Spaces

-By activating commercial retail vacancies, even on a short-term basis, neighborhoods can provide opportunity to a small fledging business, seeding the success of a local small business community that can serve as the backbone of a strong, stable and socially connected commercial district.
+By activating commercial retail vacancies, even on a short-term basis, neighborhoods can provide an opportunity to a small-fledging business, seeding the success of a local small business community that can serve as the backbone of a strong, stable, and socially connected commercial district.

 Long-Term Strategies